-How we deal with the utility companies for your rental investment in Prince William County
+How we handle the utility companies for your rental investment in Prince William County

-Please plan on paying your utilities through to the second day of the renter taking possession of the property.
-We advise renters to put utilities in their name 1 day prior to occupancy.
-We encourage this overlap between renter and property owner to make sure that the utilities are not turned off during the transition.
+Please plan on paying your utilities through to the second day of the tenant taking possession of the rental investment.
+We advise renters to put utilities in their name 1 day before occupancy.
+We encourage this overlap between renter and rental investor to ensure that the utilities are not turned off during the transition.

 Landlord Reference